Mister Pip and the story of RTZ

-A career in metals, 29 years so far, is time enough to ponder some of the moral conflicts associated with this industry.
+A longish career in metals is time enough to ponder some of the moral conflicts associated with this industry.

 Are we – the beneficiaries of hauling resources from God’s earth – doomed always to be exploiters?
 Will there ever be a way to share equitably the benefits of the riches below the surface?

-The headline on the front cover of MBs new-look edition on Jan 7th 2008 gave such pause for thought.
+The headline on the front cover of the Metal Bulletin on Jan 7th 2008 gave such pause for thought.

-It could have been a headline from a 1988 edition of MB, not 2008.
-For that was the year when rebels finally forced the closure of Bougainville, RTZ’s copper-gold mine in the South Pacific, bringing to an end 17 years of mining.
-The indigenous fishing communities finally banished the miners that had been responsible for poisoning the rivers with toxic tailings, destroying the ecosystem and taking along numerous lives in the process.
+It could just as well have been a headline from the 1988 edition of MB.
+For that was the year rebels finally forced the closure of Bougainville, RTZ’s copper-gold mine in the South Pacific, bringing to an end 17 years of mining.
+The indigenous fishing communities had finally banished the miners responsible for poisoning the rivers with toxic tailings, destroying the ecosystem and taking along numerous lives in the process.

 Those bad days should be long over shouldn’t they?
-And yet almost anywhere you find a mine in a third world country, you will see the same battles being fought; in the Philippines, in Ecuador, in Brazil, in Africa.
+And yet almost anywhere you find a mine in a developing country, you will see the same battles being fought; in the Philippines, in Ecuador, in Brazil, in Africa.

-One of the short-listed books for this year’s Man-Booker Prize, Lloyd Jones’s Mr Pip, tells the story of the last white man on the island of Bougainville who, with the civil war all around, gathers together the children of one village to create a makeshift school and begins to teach with the single teaching aid of a battered copy of Dickens’ Great Expectations.
+One of the short-listed books for the 2007 Man-Booker Prize, Lloyd Jones’s Mister Pip, tells the story of the last white man on the island of Bougainville who, with the civil war all around, gathers together the children of one village to create a makeshift school and begins to teach with the single aid of a battered copy of Dickens’ Great Expectations.
 The other instrument at his command is the villagers’ collective memory and, as the children sit spellbound by the world of 19th century England, parents are invited into the class to talk of things they have learnt in life.